 - Geography of India – Majid Husain.

-- Oxford School Atlas – Oxford.
+- Oxford Student Atlas – Oxford.
 New October 2017 Edition

 - Certificate Physical and Human Geography – Goh Cheng Leong.

 Indian Polity & Constitution require sufficient time (Minimum 45-60 days).
 Possibly you have heard that one can read M. Laxmikant or D.D.
 Basu in maximum 10 days and it is true that you can read one book in 10 days and even 7 days but you will not be able to mark 95% questions asked in IAS prelims exam (try it your self).
 So we always suggest to read both books one by one and take moke test separately for this subject as much as possible.

 Also, there is no need to mug up the whole constitution but you have to create proper understanding for every single aspect.